etirouthier/keras_dna/docs/index.md

 ## Guiding principles:

-- Fournishing a simplified API to create generator of genomic data.
+- Furnishing a simplified API to create generators of genomic data.

 - Reading the DNA sequence directly and effectively in fasta file to discard the need of conversion.

 - Generating the DNA sequence corresponding to the desired annotation (can be sparse annotation or continuous), passed with standard bioinformatic files (gff, bed, bigWig, bedGraph).

-- Easily adapt to the type of annotation, their number, the number of different cell type or species.
+- Easily adapting to the type of annotation, their number, the number of different cell type or species.

 ------------------